 The College is located in the historic Chicago Loop.
 The "Loop" is a major hub of business activity in Chicago encompassing the financial and theater districts and parks.
-At the cross section of business, commerce, and great shopping, one block East, the school opens to Chicago's "Magnificent Mile;" South to the world-renowned Art Institute, the famous Grant and Millennium Park and West to the Harold Washington Library, the Chicago Stock Exchange, City Hall, and other major municipal buildings.
-The campus is in a college corridor with Harold Washington Community College across the street and several other colleges nearby.
-The campus is easily accessible by all major forms of public transportation and has reasonable parking accommodations across the street and next door.
+It is at the crosssection of business, commerce, and great shopping.
+The college occupies multiple floors in the Heyworth Building which is a Chicago Landmark located at 29 East Madison Street, on the southwest corner of Madison Street and Wabash Avenue in Chicago, Illinois. within the Jewelers District.
+This property features excellent views of the city skyline, Lake Michigan, and Millennium Park from its top floors.
+A few blocks north, the college opens to Chicago's "Magnificent Mile;" south to the world-renowned Art Institute, the famous Grant and Millennium Parks, and the Harold Washington Library, west to the Chicago Stock Exchange, City Hall, and other major municipal buildings, and east to spectacular Lake Michigan.
+The campus is in a college corridor with several colleges and universities nearby.
+The college is easily accessible by all major forms of public transportation and has reasonable parking accommodations nearby.
 The convenience factor of commuter trains and buses, which bring students within a block or two of the college, is critical for a student population that depends primarily on public transportation.
-Reasonable eating and retail establishments are within walking distance.
+The college has also negotiated discounted parking accommodation for its guests, faculty, staff, and students.
+A variety of eating and retail establishments are within easy walking distance.

-The Campus: Residing in 18,100 square feet of space on one floor, the campus has sufficient administrative and student services offices, is fully wired for computer labs and internet connectivity.
-There are eleven current classrooms and laboratories and ample space dedicated to library, bookstore, student lounge, faculty work area and staff lounge.
-Restroom facilities are internal to the space, sufficient and ADA compliant.
+The Campus: Residing in 16,805 square feet of space on multiple floors, the campus has sufficient administrative and student services offices and is fully wired for computer labs and internet connectivity.
+The Lower Level (LL) is a total of 14,661 square feet.
+Suite 1041 consists of 384 square feet of staff lounge space, and suite 950 is 1,760 square feet of administrative area.
+The three spaces comprise the total college campus.
+There are eleven classrooms and laboratories and ample space dedicated to the library, student lounge, faculty work area, and staff lounge.
+Restroom facilities are internal to the space, sufficient, and ADA-compliant.
 The building has 24-hour security and is compliant with Fire Marshall standards.
+The campus safety and security administrator also has plans in place to address college emergencies.